mertnuhoglu/study/pg/anki_study_postgresql.md

 %

-clozeq
 active

 ___

-## pgs: builtin functions 05: case
+## pgs01: pgs: builtin functions 05: case

 ··  `` SELECT a,  `` <br>
 ····  `` {{c1::CASE}} WHEN a=1 THEN 'one'  `` <br>